Terms and Conditions

-As mentioned above, Tuiscint na Talún is primarily founded on various approaches from Indigenous peoples around the world (predominantly Indigenous scholars in Anglophone white-dominant settler nation states).
+As mentioned above, Tuiscint na Talún is heavily informed by various approaches from Indigenous peoples around the world (predominantly Indigenous scholars in territories occupied by Anglophone white-dominant settler nation states).
 It is never our intention to appropriate Indigenous knowledges.
 We are aware of the power dynamics and violent histories surrounding white people stealing, appropriating, and misrepresenting Indigenous ways of being and knowing over the past number of centuries.
-We will seek to be reflexive and endeavour not to misuse Indigenous knowledges in our own work.
+We seek to be reflexive and endeavour not to misuse Indigenous knowledges in our own work.
 We will always endeavour to appropriately cite and quote where particular ideas have come from.

 Knowledge justice is social justice

 We undertake this work as a knowledge justice project.
 This fundamentally means recognising that Western ways of knowing are not universal.
 There are many diverse ways of knowing and criteria that can be used to produce knowledge.
 Tuiscint na Talún operates in the pluriverse of knowledges, at the borderlands of modernity.